JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		- if the row number is equal and column number is also equal then add the non zero elements and store them and increment both i and j
 		- if the row number is equal but column number is unequal then add the element with smaller column number to the new list and increment the variable i or j the one which was associated with it
 	- same for subtraction
-- creating and displaying a coordinate list
+- creating and displaying and adding a coordinate list
 	```cpp
 	#include <iostream>
 	using namespace std;